adamgreig/labrador-ldpc-c/README.md

 please.
 You can look up the required sizes in the comments by each function, or use the `LDPC_SIZE_`/`LDPC_LENGTH_` macros in `ldpc_sizes.h` statically, or use the `ldpc_*_size_*` functions defined elsewhere for information at runtime.
+There is also a table below that gives the memory size required to use each code in TX or RX with the different encoders and decoders.

 For this example we'll use the `LDPC_CODE_N1280_K1024` and statically allocate all required memory.